samringer/samringer.github.io/about.md

 ---

 Hello!
 My name is Sam.
-I think AGI is going to be the "final boss" for humanity.
-I'm committed to maximizing the probability AI goes well.
+I'm seriously concerned about the risks AGI poses to humanity and I'm committed to mitigating this risk.
+If you have any opportunites to help work on alignment and think I could help then please get in contact!

 [jekyll-organization]: https://github.com/jekyll